Pan-European Corridor IV

 The Corridor IV is one of the Pan-European transport corridors.
 It runs between Dresden/Nuremberg in Germany and Thessaloniki (Greece) / Constanța (Romania) / Istanbul (Turkey).
 The corridor follows the route: Dresden / Nuremberg – Prague – Vienna – Bratislava – Győr – Budapest – Arad – Bucharest – Constanța / Craiova – Sofia – Pernik - Thessaloniki or Plovdiv – Istanbul.

-The corridor is the shortest land connection between Greece and Central Europe completely on EU territory.
+The corridor is the shortest land connection between Greece and Central Europe completely within EU territory.
+The road corridor is 3,640 km.

 It bypasses the countries of former Yugoslavia and the former Brotherhood and Unity Highway (now part of Pan-European Corridor X).